Rykov7/Stan/README.md

  * Make faces when doubtful bloggers are mentioned
  * Etc. (functionality is growing up)

-## Usage
+### Why is this project useful?
-You can use this repository as an precoded customizeble bot.
+You can use this project as a precoded customizeble bot.
-Original bot username: @LutzPyBot
+Original (and currenly working) bot Telegram username: @LutzPyBot

+### How do I get started?
+Clone repository, edit code if needed and deploy on your sever.

+### Where can I get more help, if I need it?
+Bot is easily understandable reading in-code comments of the handler functions, also read [PyTelegramBotAPI documentation](url=https://github.com/eternnoir/pyTelegramBotAPI) for library help.